 First Floor, 109 – 113 Royal Avenue, Belfast, BT1 1FF

-The building has step free access from the street with an internal ramp from the street to an internal glass door with a buzzer (Number 4) at an accessible level.
+The building has step free access from the street with an internal ramp from the street to an internal glass door with a buzzer at an accessible level.
 We can assist with the door or buzz someone in – the door does not open automatically.
-There is a lift from the internal foyer to the first floor and step free access to all facilities on the floor with a ramp alongside two steps to the Boardroom.
-This is used for meetings, events and training including Parade Training.
+There is a lift from the internal foyer to the 1st floor and step free access to all facilities on the floor with a ramp alongside two steps to the Boardroom.
+This is used for meetings, events and training, including Parade Training.
 The bathroom on the 1st floor is fully accessible with bars, an emergency cord and plenty of room to turn a chair.

 There are also accessible bathrooms on the 2nd, 3rd and 4th floors – all directly outside the lift.
 Please use the lift to go to any other floor.
-There is ticketed on street car parking directly outside the building and on nearby Library Street and the nearest multi storey car parks are at Castle Court and St Anne’s Square.
+There is ticketed on-street car parking directly outside the building and on nearby Library Street and the nearest multi-storey car parks are at Castle Court and St Anne’s Square.
 The building is on all Metro bus routes going North and the nearest railway station is Great Victoria Street.
 The Europa and Laganside bus centres are also found in the city centre.

 Party in the Square

-– the performances and speeches will be signed.
+– The performances and speeches are signed.

 This event is on the Donegall Quay / Big Fish site which has full step free access across the area.
 This means level access to all stalls at the event.
-Pride Village offers an alternative to the Party on the Square at Custom House Square and is alcohol and smoke free.
+Pride Village offers an alternative to the Party in the Square at Custom House Square and is alcohol and smoke free.

-Ring or leave a voicemail on:
+Ring or leave a voicemail on 028 9023 2447